 Property Committee - Al Meyer, Chairman EMAIL

-The Property Committee meets the first Thursday of each month at 7:30 PM in the Office Conference Room.
-The mission of the Property Committee is to develop and implement the congregation’s physical and real property maintenance program including:
+The Property Committee meets the first Thursday of each month at 7:00 PM in the Church Office Conference Room.
+The mission of the Property Committee is to maintain, repair, and improve the congregation’s physical and real property that includes:

 - Church Physical Plant